thiennp/frontend-mastery-hub/levels/60/README.md

-# Level 60: Web Standards & Specifications
+# Level 60: Refactoring Techniques

 ## Overview
-This level focuses on web standards & specifications and provides comprehensive learning materials, examples, and projects.
+This level focuses on refactoring techniques and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of web standards & specifications
+- Understand the core concepts of refactoring techniques
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns